JuanJSAR/Unity3D-Anaglyph-izer/README.txt

 If you are even remotely like us, you'll spend hours firing at stuff in the bootcamp demo like idiots.

-WHAT’S NEW (1.2)
+WHAT IS NEW (1.3)

-- there’s no need anymore to link the various shaders
+- The project was updated to the version "2017.2.2f1"
-- included a single parametric shader
-- it’s now possible to create an infinite number of materials adjustable with parameters (see below) included configurations for Magenta/Green and Red/Blue modes
+- The code was corrected and updated.
-- added a “Use Projection Matrix” flag to optimize the focal distance based on the camera’s Field of View
+- Update a "Use Projection Matrix" flag to optimize the focal distance based on the camera is Field of View
+- The js code was eliminated for future obsolescence of javascrit in Unity.
+- The demo was corrected to support the new Unity17 "Shaders"
-- changed the folder structure to be more “Unity-friendly”
+- changed the folder structure to be more "Unity-friendly"
-- added a fancy Demo (ONLY 3.x) that we promise will make you jump from your chair.
-It’s already packed in the “With_Demo” package and available as a project in the Assets/Demo folder
+- A 3D glasses template is added

 INSTALLATION